RECEIVING AND EDITING, from within the Commissary location

 When a new order comes in, you will see it appear on the “Inbound Orders” page in the “Open” status.
-Designated users at the commissary kitchen will receive an email about the new inbound order.
+Designated users at the commissary kitchen will receive an email about the new inbound order (can be setup under the Vendor Settings).

-The order will be updated in real time, and an email will be sent, if the order is changed after it was originally placed.
+If the order is changed at the receiving location after it was originally placed, the order will be updated in real time and an email will be sent .
 Each email will have a CSV attachment that will give you the option to manually compile any orders (outside of the MarginEdge system, using Excel), if needed.

-If you have chosen to Allow Order Updates, the location placing the order can make edits anytime until you click “Process Order” or "Ship Order".
+If you have chosen to Allow Order Updates, the location placing the order can continue to make edits anytime until you click “Process Order” or "Ship Order".

 Click on the Order to open it up for editing and processing.